Joe-Stoneage/Joe-Stoneage/README.md

 - 👋 Hi, I’m Joe (from the stoneage)
-- 👀 I’m interested in C#, GFABASIC, BLAZOR WASM
+- 👀 I’m interested in C#, GFABASIC, BLAZOR
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: joefromstoneage at gmail dot com